Lloyd Jones (English footballer): Northampton Town

 Jones was loaned to League Two club Northampton Town on 31 January 2020 until the end of the 2019–20 season.
 His debut came a day later in a 1–0 win away to Macclesfield Town, which manager Keith Curle described as "a very solid performance".
 He made seven appearances by the time the season was suspended because of the COVID-19 pandemic in England.
 Northampton finished in seventh place on points per game, but with his Luton contract expiring at the end of June and another club showing an interest in signing him, Jones chose not to participate in the play-offs to avoid an injury.
 However, the proposed move fell through and Jones failed to find a club in the summer transfer window.

 Northampton were promoted to League One with victory in the 2020 League Two play-off final, and Jones returned to the club in October to train with them.
 As a result of English Football League rules restricting clubs in League One to 22-man squads, Northampton could only offer Jones a contract in December, after they were able to remove another player from their squad list.
 He re-signed for the club on 29 December on a contract until the end of the season.
 His first appearance after returning came later that day in a 3–1 home win over Gillingham, a result that ended a run of four consecutive defeats.
 After making six successive league starts and helping the team keep three clean sheets, manager Curle praised Jones' efforts to win back his trust.
 However, Northampton lost their next match 1–0 at home to Wigan Athletic, resulting in Curle being dismissed a day later with the club in 23rd place, and was replaced by caretaker manager Jon Brady.
 Jones had played every minute of Northampton's 16 league matches since rejoining the club by mid-March 2021, with the team keeping seven clean sheets, and was named as captain by Brady for the first time in a 2–1 away defeat to Charlton Athletic on 9 March.

 Cambridge United

-On 8 June 2021 Jones signed for newly promoted Cambridge United.
+On 8 June 2021, Jones signed for newly promoted Cambridge United.

 Charlton Athletic

 On 30 June 2023, Jones signed for Charlton Athletic on a two-year deal.

 On 28 January 2025, Jones signed a new two-and-a-half year contract, keeping him at the club until the summer of 2027.
-He currently serves as Charlton's vice-captain.
 Jones helped Charlton keep a club record 23 clean sheets in their promotion winning 2024–25 season, and was awarded Charlton's Player of the Year.

+Jones picked up the award for a second consecutive season having helped the club to survival in their first season back in the Championship.
+Jones was one of two players (alongside Sonny Carey) who completed the season as an ever-present, having played in all 46 of Charlton's league matches.

+On 14 August 2026, Jones signed a new two-year contract, keeping him at the club until the summer of 2028.